-OBJECTIVE: To test the effectiveness of a behaviour change physiotherapy intervention to increase physical activity compared with usual rehabilitation after Total Hip Replacement (THR) or Total Knee Replacement (TKR).

-DESIGN: Multicentre, pragmatic, two-arm, open, randomised controlled, superiority trial
+Objective To test the effectiveness of a behaviour change physiotherapy intervention to increase physical activity compared with usual rehabilitation after total hip replacement (THR) or total knee replacement (TKR).
+Design Multicentre, pragmatic, two-arm, open, randomised controlled, superiority trial.

-SETTING National Health Service providers in nine English hospitals.
+Setting National Health Service providers in nine English hospitals.

-PARTICIPANTS: 224 individuals aged ≥18 years, undergoing a primary THR or TKR deemed "moderately inactive" or "inactive".
+Participants 224 individuals aged ≥18 years, undergoing a primary THR or TKR deemed 'moderately inactive' or 'inactive'.

-INTERVENTION: Participants received either six, 30-minute, weekly, group-based exercise sessions (usual care), or the same six-weekly, group-based, exercise sessions each preceded by a 30-minute cognitive behaviour discussion group aimed at challenging barriers to physical inactivity following surgery (experimental).
+Intervention Participants received either six, 30 min, weekly, group-based exercise sessions (usual care) or the same six weekly, group-based, exercise sessions each preceded by a 30 min cognitive behaviour discussion group aimed at challenging barriers to physical inactivity following surgery (experimental).

-RANDOMISATION & BLINDING: Initial 75 participants were randomised 1:1 before changing the allocation ratio to 2:1 (experimental:usual care).
+Randomisation and blinding Initial 75 participants were randomised 1:1 before changing the allocation ratio to 2:1 (experimental:usual care).
 Allocation was based on minimisation, stratifying on comorbidities, operation type and hospital.
 There was no blinding.

-MAIN OUTCOME MEASURES: Primary: UCLA Activity Score at 12 months.
-Secondary: six and 12 month assessed function, pain, self-efficacy, kinesiophobia, psychological distress and quality of life.
+Main outcome measures Primary: University of California Los Angeles (UCLA) Activity Score at 12 months.
+Secondary: 6 and 12-month assessed function, pain, selfefficacy, kinesiophobia, psychological distress and quality of life.

-RESULTS: Of the 1254 participants assessed for eligibility, 224 were included (139 experimental:85 usual care).
-Mean age was 68.4 years (standard deviation: 8.7), 63% were female, 52% underwent TKR.
-There was no between-group difference in UCLA score (mean difference: -0.03 (95% CI: -0.52 to 0.45, p=0.89)).
-There were no differences observed in any of the secondary outcomes at six or 12 months.
+Results Of the 1254 participants assessed for eligibility, 224 were included (139 experimental: 85 usual care).
+Mean age was 68.4 years (SD: 8.7), 63% were women, 52% underwent TKR.
+There was no between-group difference in UCLA score (mean difference: -0.03 (95% Cl -0.52 to 0.45, p=0.89)).
+There were no differences observed in any of the secondary outcomes at 6 or 12 months.
 There were no important adverse events in either group.
 The COVID-19 pandemic contributed to the reduced intended sample size (target 260) and reduced intervention compliance.

-CONCLUSIONS: There is no evidence to suggest attending usual care physiotherapy sessions plus a group-based behaviour change intervention differs to attending usual care physiotherapy alone.
-As the trial could not reach its intended sample size, nor a proportion of participants receive their intended rehabilitation, this should be interpreted with caution.
+Conclusions There is no evidence to suggest attending usual care physiotherapy sessions plus a group-based behaviour change intervention differs to attending usual care physiotherapy alone.
+As the trial could not reach its